Signs & Pavement Markings

 IMSA Signs & Pavement Markings Technician I

-Those involved in the installation and maintenance of signs and/or pavement markings on our roads.
+Target Audience: Those involved in the installation and maintenance of signs and/or pavement markings on our roads.

 Prerequisites:

-• One year of traffic operations experience
+• One year of experience is required in signs & pavement markings operations.

 IMSA Signs & Pavement Markings Technician II

-The IMSA Signs & Pavement Markings Technician II is an advanced certification and builds on the foundation provided by the Signs & Pavement Markings I Certification.
+IMSA Signs & Pavement Markings Technician II is an advanced certification and builds on the foundation provided by the Signs & Pavement Markings I Certification.
 The certification covers the additional technical knowledge and skills needed to design and manufacture signs, layout pavement markings and manage a preventative maintenance program.
 It also certifies that the IMSA Signs & Pavement Markings Technician has a deeper understanding of the standards for applying signs and pavement markings in line with the MUTCD and other references.

-Those individuals who are responsible for installing and maintaining signs and pavement markings on our roads and who want to obtain a high level of professional certification.
+Target Audience: Those individuals who are responsible for installing and maintaining signs and pavement markings on our roads and who want to obtain a high level of professional certification.

 Prerequisites:

-• IMSA Signs & Pavement Markings
+• Current IMSA Signs & Pavement Markings Technician I

 Ready to take the next step?